aryansuri42/python-dump/README.md

 # python-dump
-Sme notes/codes just there to help me sometimes
+Some notes/codes just there to help me sometimes